cherylberger/Election-Analysis/README.md

 #### Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+The results of the election are displayed in the terminal and on the .txt file
+    Winner: Diana DeGette
+    Winning Vote Count: 272,892
+    Winning Percentage: 73.8%

+ The candidate results can be analyzed using similar code except that the variable is candidate rather than county for this analysis:

  '# Save the final candidate vote count to the text file.
     for candidate_name in candidate_votes:
   '# Retrieve vote count and percentage
         votes = candidate_votes.get(candidate_name)
         vote_percentage = float(votes) / float(total_votes) * 100
         candidate_results = (
             f"{candidate_name}: {vote_percentage:.1f}% ({votes:,})\n")
    '# Print each candidate's voter count and percentage to the
         # terminal.
         print(candidate_results)
    '#  Save the candidate results to our text file.
         txt_file.write(candidate_results)
    '# Determine winning vote count, winning percentage, and candidate.
         if (votes > winning_count) and (vote_percentage > winning_percentage):
             winning_count = votes
             winning_candidate = candidate_name
             winning_percentage = vote_percentage
     '# Print the winning candidate (to terminal) winning_candidate_summary = (
           f"-------------------------\n"